ethereum/consensus-specs/specs/eip4844/fork-choice.md

 #### `is_data_available`

-The implementation of `is_data_available` will become more sophisticated during later sharding upgrades.
+The implementation of `is_data_available` will become more sophisticated during later scaling upgrades.
-Initially, it requires every verifying actor to retrieve the matching `BlobsSidecar`, and validate the sidecar with `validate_blobs_sidecar`.
+Initially, verification requires every verifying actor to retrieve the matching `BlobsSidecar`, and validate the sidecar with `validate_blobs_sidecar`.

 The block MUST NOT be considered valid until a valid `BlobsSidecar` has been downloaded.
 Blocks that have been previously validated as available SHOULD be considered available even if the associated `BlobsSidecar` has subsequently been pruned.